KafayatAkinwande/Ecommerce-Revenue-Trend-and-Performance-Analysis/README.md

 ### A. Overall Revenue Performance
 #### High-Level Metrics

-The marketplace processed over 96,000 delivered orders across [74] unique products, demonstrating significant scale and product diversity.
-The average order value of R$119 suggests a mix of low-to-mid ticket purchases typical of mass-market e-commerce.
+The marketplace processed over 96,000 delivered orders across 74 unique products, demonstrating significant scale and product diversity.
+The average order value of R$119 suggests a mix of low-to-mid value purchases typical of mass-market e-commerce.